Skip navigation

 When should you request this?

-Sponsorship means you are prepared to be a financial guarantor for someone.
+• Sponsorship means you are prepared to be a financial guarantor for someone.
 Your partner will also be financially responsible if you are married or have entered into a registered partnership.

-You are an accommodation provider if you make your house available for someone to stay, for example for a family visit.
+• You are an accommodation provider if you make your house available for someone to stay, for example for a family visit.

-The civil servant will check whether your signature is authentic during your appointment.
+• The civil servant will check whether your signature is authentic during your appointment.
 Please visit the National Government’s website (Dutch only) for more information.

 What to bring along:

-• You will need to pay for each proof of sponsorship and/or accommodation at your appointment.
+• A debit card.
+You will pay the costs at your appointment.

 Illustratie Almere skyline